nawinkumar94/Terraform-Ansible-AWS/README.md

 ## **Tear Down Infrastructure**

-1.Tear down Terraform infrastructure terraform destroy
+1.Tear down Terraform infrastructure
+  "terraform destroy"

 2.Check whether all the resources are cleaned up in cloud

-3.Tear Down the Vagrant to stop and continue after vagrant suspend
+3.Tear Down the Vagrant to stop and continue after "vagrant suspend"